-My best attempt at an overview of the corporate concentration issue, from a recent piece:
+My best attempt at an overview of the corporate concentration issue, from an HBR piece in July 2017:

 The basic facts are these: Most industries in the U.S. have grown more concentrated, meaning the largest firms account for a larger share of revenue.
 At the same time, corporate profits have reached all-time highs, despite lackluster rates of business investment.
 And the number of new businesses being founded has declined; the number of new growth startups being founded has risen, yet these firms struggle to scale.
 The cause of these trends is not clear.
 Theories include the rise of IT and the network effects it creates, less-rigorous antitrust enforcement, and lobbying and excess regulation.

 And a reading list (I’ll try and update it, and let me know what I’ve missed):